-Criteria JORC Code explanation Commentary • 2012 Indicated and Inferred Resources of 48Mt at 1.42% Cu Equiv.
+Criteria JORC Code explanation Commentary Total 48.3 0.39 0.83 0.88 20.4 731 • • 201 1 12 Indicate d and Infer rred Reso urces of 4 I I8Mt at 1 .42% Cu l Equiv.
 Geology Deposit type, geological setting and style of mineralisation.
-At the Walford Creek Prospect structurally controlled, vein/breccia hosted or replacement Cu ± Co mineralisation, with minor Pb-Zn-Ag and stratabound, diagenetic Pb-Zn-Ag ± Cu mineralisation, are hosted in dolomitic and argillaceous sediments of the Palaeoproterozoic Fickling Group, forming part of the Lawn Hill Platform stratigraphic sequence, along the east-west to east-northeast trending, steeply south-dipping Fish River Fault.
-The mineralisation typically occurs as early diagenetic sphalerite-galena-(chalcopyrite) to late epigenetic chalcopyrite-(galena-sphalerite) associated with three stacked massive pyrite lenses and talus, hydrothermal and tectonic breccias in the hanging wall of the Fish River Fault.
-Mineralisation shows affinities to both early sediment-hosted SEDEX-type and late Mississippi Valley-type mineralisation styles.
-0.111 long-lived re-activated structural setting that originated as a growth fault.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Exploration results have not previously been reported in the public domain by Aston as the previous company was privately listed.
-Information of the drillholes is included in the 2013 Resource Estimate Report.
-Information pertaining to the currently completed drilling is contained in Table xx.
-RL details are still to be ascertained when DGPS readings collected.
+At the Walford Creek Prospect structurally controlled, vein/breccia hose or replacement Cu ± Co mineralisation, with minor Pb-Zn-Ag stratabound, diagenetic Pb-Zn-Ag ± Cu mineralisation, are hosted dolomitic and argillaceous sediments of the Palaeoproterozoic Fick Group, forming part of the Lawn Hill Platform stratigraphic sequence, al the east-west to east-northeast trending, steeply south-dipping Fish R Fault.
+The mineralisation typically occurs as early diagenetic sphalerite-gale (chalcopyrite) to late epigenetic chalcopyrite-(galena-sphalerite) associa with three stacked massive pyrite lenses and talus, hydrothermal tectonic breccias in the hanging wall of the Fish River Fault.
+Mineralisation shows affinities to both early sediment-hosted SEDEX-t and late Mississippi Valley-type mineralisation styles.
+The wide diversity of mineralisation styles reflects multiple events in a In-Ag and hosted in ic Fickling nce, along Fish River ite-galena-associated ermal and Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the • III • F • C oy Astor nforma Report.
+Orill holorogram tion results n as the pr ation of the le informat n is comple r 2016 is av evious come drillholes ion has been eted.
+The la npany wa is include en releaso itest drilli s privately d in the 2 ed by the ng compl y listed.
+013 Reso Compan ource Esti y as each mate drill